ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 So what's going on?

 Well, one hint is that you're only going to see this warning if your hook is doing something asynchronous - like calling an API, or using a timer.
-If your hook uses `async/await`, or does something in the `then()` of a promise, or a `setTimeout()` callback, it's going to cause a problem.
+If your hook uses `async/await`, or does something in the `then()` of a promise, or a `setTimeout()` callback, it's potentially going to cause a problem.
 This is due to the way that JavaScript manages these asynchronous events.

 Imagine we had a hook for fetching details about Nintendo Amiibo: